D1025/SenatorJunior/README.md

 "Autistic"

-Oh boy, you hate good character, you like see 1 on some starts?
+Oh boy, you hate good character, you like see 1 on some stats?
 That's mode for you.
 Bot randomlly rolls 1d18 for every score!
 If you lucky you gonna get more than one "1" on a stats!

 # TO DO
 -Add subraces

+-Change to class based stystem

+-Multithreading

 -Add character databese